nodejs/node/doc/api/http.md

 Produces a socket/stream to be used for HTTP requests.

 By default, this function is the same as [`net.createConnection()`][].
-However, custom Agents may override this method in case greater flexibility is desired.
+However, custom agents may override this method in case greater flexibility is desired.

 A socket/stream can be supplied in one of two ways: by returning the socket/stream from this function, or by passing the socket/stream to `callback`.